dram1964/cloudarchitect/docs/azure/networking.md

 1. Create VNets and Subnets

-    requires a reservation from the on-site network address range
+    requires a reservation from the on-site network address range.
+Ensure that there is no overlap between on-prem and cloud networks/subnets.

 2. Specify the DNS server (optional)